-What is the state of dementia of the patients you take for the outings?
+Dementia Care Notes: Please tell us the state of dementia of the patients you take for the outings.
 Are they able to walk without support?
 Are any of them on wheelchairs?

-Toilets are available in all places we visited.
-Generally, all these places visited are dementia friendly with lifts, wheel chairs etc. available,
+Satish: Toilets are available in all places we visited.
+Generally, all these places visited are dementia friendly with lifts, wheel chairs etc. available.

-Could you give us an idea of the planning that each outing requires?
-For example, how do you decide on a destination?
-How do you check its suitability for the outing?
-How do you prepare the patients?
-How do you take them and bring them back?
+Dementia Care Notes: Please give us an idea of the planning that each outing requires, such as how you decide on a destination, and check its suitability for the outing, how you prepare the patients, and how you take them and bring them back.

 The destination should be interesting and not very crowded.

-The suitabilty for outing is verified out earlier by physically checking out the place.
+The suitability for outing is verified out earlier by physically checking out the place.

 The group travels in a van.

-How long is each outing?
-How do you handle it if a patient gets tired midway?
+Dementia Care Notes: Please tell us how long each outing is and how you handle it if a patient gets tired midway.

-You mentioned once that you find the outings a stress-buster even for the social workers and caregivers of the day care centre.
-Could you elaborate on this?
+Dementia Care Notes: You mentioned once that you find the outings a stress-buster even for the social workers and caregivers of the day care centre.
+Please elaborate on this.

-The social workers and care givers are very excited about these outings.
+Satish: The social workers and care givers are very excited about these outings.
 These outings break their day to day routine which is stressful.
-Some of the care givers have asked me to organise a visit to Taj Mahal at Agra
+Some of the care givers have asked me to organise a visit to Taj Mahal at Agra.

-Based on your experience, what tips do you have for family caregivers if they want to arrange such outings?
+Dementia Care Notes: Based on your experience, please share some tips for family caregivers who want to arrange such outings.
 For example, tips on planning, on the types of locations that can be visited, or that should not be visited, etc.

-You conduct activities for patients in the day care centre.
-Could you tell us some more about these activities, such as, which activities do the patients like more, and how they respond?
+Dementia Care Notes: You conduct activities for patients in the day care centre.
+Please tell us some more about these activities, such as, which activities do the patients like more, and how they respond.

-Antakshari, carrom, cards, blocks, snakes and ladders, separating seeds, knitting, colouring, painting are some of the common activities
+Satish: Antakshari, carrom, cards, blocks, snakes and ladders, separating seeds, knitting, colouring, painting are some of the common activities.

-Could you describe any one popular activity in some detail?
+Dementia Care Notes: Please describe any one popular activity in some detail.

-Do you have any tips for family caregivers for conducting home-based activities for their patients?
+Dementia Care Notes: Please share your tips for family caregivers for conducting home-based activities for their patients.